AWS Partner Network (APN) Blog

 - Open platform for innovation: The open platform supports ORAN and enables service providers and partners to develop and quickly deploy custom applications to the cellular network.

-For the latest telecom and 5G information, visit HCL’s Industry Software Division.
+For the latest telecom and 5G information, visit HCLTech’s Industry Software Division.

-HCL Technologies is an AWS Premier Tier Consulting Partner and MSP.
+HCLTech is an AWS Premier Tier Services Partner and MSP.
 With a dedicated cloud-native business unit, HCL builds and provides enterprise cloud computing solutions on the AWS platform.